zerosonesfun/flarum-ext-sm2/README.md

 ## Upgrade

 `composer update zerosonesfun/flarum-ext-sm2`
+`php flarum cache:clear`
+Also, clear your browser cache and cookies.
+Also, clear things like your cloudflare cache if you are using a service like that.
+Basically, clear everything after an upgrade.

 ## Usage

 Simply paste your audio URL into a post.
-You might have to refresh the page the first time you post, and/or you might need to do `php flarum cache:clear`, and/or clear your browser cache/cookies.
+Or, create a normal link to the audio file using any Flarum compatible BBcode or Markdown.

 Now go forth and spread music across your Flarums.
+Go!
+Now!

+### Created with stress and love by Bungalow Billy aka 010101 aka zerosonesfun.